-The College of Sciences promotes academic excellence through counseling and scholarly activities and offers courses of study that provide the foundation necessary for graduate work, for professional training and advancement, and for a successful career as a scientist.
+The College of Sciences and Agriculture promotes academic excellence through counseling and scholarly activities and offers courses of study that provide the foundation necessary for graduate work, for professional training and advancement, and for a successful career as a scientist.

 The college seeks to instill in students an appreciation for science as an area of human experience used in exploring and understanding the universe.
-Research and cooperative work experiences for students form an integral part of the educational program.
+Research cooperative work experiences for students form an integral part of the educational program.

 Courses of study enable future teachers to provide basic instruction in the areas of science and other educational programs.
-The college strives to prepare its graduates to apply theoretical and practical solutions to societal problems.
+The college strives to prepare its graduates to apply theoretical and practical solu- tions to societal problems.

-For regular admissions to the College of Sciences, the student must complete the requirements (or equivalent) of the University College with no less than a 2.0 grade point average.
-This requirement must include six hours of English (ENGL 110-111), six hours of history, six hours of mathematics (MATH 130 or above), and seven hours of science (biology, chemistry, or physics).
+For regular admission to the College of Sciences, the student must complete the requirements (or equivalent) of the University College with no less than a 2.0 grade point average.
+This requirement must include six hours of English (ENGL 110-111), six hours of history (a two-semester sequence), six hours of mathematics (MATH 130 or above), and seven hours of science (biology, chemistry, or physics).